-1. Decides to adopt the amendments to the Rome Statute of the International Criminal Court (hereinafter: "the Statute") contained in attachment I of the present resolution, which are subject to ratification or acceptance and shall enter into force in accordance with article 121, paragraph [4 / 5] of the Statute [except for amendment 3, which shall enter into force in accordance with article 121, paragraph 4, of the Statute];2

-2. Also decides to adopt the amendments to the Elements of Crimes contained in attachment II of the present resolution;

-3. Further decides to adopt the understandings regarding the interpretation of the above-mentioned amendments contained in attachment III of the present resolution;

-4. Calls upon all States Parties to ratify or accept the amendments contained in attachment I.
+- 1. Decides to adopt the amendments to the Rome Statute of the International Criminal Court (hereinafter: "the Statute") contained in annex I of the present resolution, which are subject to ratification or acceptance and shall enter into force in accordance with article 121, paragraph [4 / 5] of the Statute [except for amendment 3, which shall enter into force in accordance with article 121, paragraph 4, of the Statute];2 - 2.
+Also decides to adopt the amendments to the Elements of Crimes contained in annex II of the present resolution; - 3.
+Further decides to adopt the understandings regarding the interpretation of the above-mentioned amendments contained in annex III of the present resolution; - 4.
+Calls upon all States Parties to ratify or accept the amendments contained in annex I.

-[Add further operative paragraphs if needed]3
+(Add further operative paragraphs if needed)3

-1 Official Records ...
-Seventh session (first and second resumptions) ...
-2009 (ICC-ASP/7/20/Add.1), chapter II, annex II.
+Official Records of the Assembly of States Parties to the Rome Statute of the International Criminal Court, Seventh session (first and second resumptions), New York, 19-23 January and 9-13 February 2009 (International Criminal Court publication, ICC-ASP/7/20/Add.1), chapter II, annex II.
+The suggestion has been made that all amendments could enter into force for the Court

-2 The suggestion has been made that all amendments could enter into force for the Court immediately upon adoption by the Review Conference, in accordance with article 5, paragraph 2 of the Statute, while entering into force for States Parties one year after their respective ratification in accordance with article 121, paragraph 5, of the Statute.
+The suggestion has been made that all amendments could enter into force for the Court immediately upon adoption by the Review Conference, in accordance with article 5, paragraph 2 of the Statute, while entering into force for States Parties one year after their respective ratification in accordance with article 121, paragraph 5, of the Statute.
 Consequently, the Court could receive Security Council referrals in principle immediately after adoption, while proprio motu investigations and State referrals would depend on the necessary ratifications.

-$^{^{3}}$ Such as, e.g., a possible review clause.
+3 Such as, e.g., a possible review clause.
 Such a review clause could also be included in the Statute itself, e.g. in article 5, paragraph 2, or in draft article 15 bis.

-Attachment I
+Appendix I

-Amendments to the Rome Statute of the International Criminal Court on the crime of aggression
+Amendments to the Rome Statute of the International Criminal Court on the Crime of Aggression